-- The app keeps track of when people are close to another app-enabled smartphone using Bluetooth technology.
+- The app keeps track of when people are close to another exposure notification-enabled smartphone using Bluetooth technology.

 - The app alerts you if you were in close contact with someone who tests positive for COVID-19.

-- The app also alerts other app-enabled smartphones if you test positive for COVID-19 and were in close contact with those individuals, based upon your consent to share close contact codes.
+- The app also alerts other exposure notification-enabled smartphones if you test positive for COVID-19 and were in close contact with those individuals, based upon your consent to share close contact codes.

 - The app allows people to track symptoms and examine trends.

 For iPhones (iOS 12.5 or 13.7 and up) – If you choose not to download COVID Alert NY, you can still receive alerts on your iPhone if you have been in close contact with someone who has tested positive for COVID-19.
 You can now enable Exposure Notifications directly through your iPhone settings menu:

 Settings > Exposure Notifications > Turn on Exposure Notifications

 Please note that this feature can only be enabled on devices that do not have the COVID Alert NY app installed.
 If you already have COVID Alert NY installed, you can continue to use that app with its more robust features.
 Both COVID Alert NY and the Exposure Notification setting for iPhones use the same secure, privacy protecting technology.

 How it Works